optinly/wordpress/readme.txt

 * Deliver Real-Time Social Proof
 * Upsell Existing Customers & more on the way.

+> <strong>Optinly App</strong><br />
+> Optinly popups and tools are part of the standalone Optinly app.
+You will need to create an Optinly account to access our popup builder, opt-in form builder and conversion tools <a href="https://app.optinly.com/?utm_source=wp_directory&utm_medium=link&utm_campaign=wpreadme" title="Optinly">Click here to create an Optinly account now!</a>

 ==30+ Goal-Based WordPress Popup Templates==

-Optinly has with it 30+ goal-based WordPress popup templates.
+[Optinly](https://www.optinly.com) has with it 30+ goal-based WordPress popup templates.
 Every popup template is carefully handcrafted by industry experts - both the design and the copy lines blend together and make it a perfect template for the chosen marketing goal.
 All popup templates are responsive (works well on mobiles, desktops & tablets) and ensure they grab your visitor’s attention every time they visit your website.

 ==Different Types of Popups + Gamification Popups==